Trump moves to dismiss classified documents case, claiming immunity and unlawful appointment of special counsel

 Federal investigators recovered more than 300 documents bearing classified markings from Trump's club at Mar-a-Lago after he left the White House, according to prosecutors' 2022 court filings.
 The documents were allegedly kept in several places at Mar-a-Lago, including a ballroom, a bathroom and a storage room where more than 80 boxes were stacked.

-The former president's legal team on Thursday also employed a theory they have so far unsuccessfully used in an attempt to dismiss the special counsel's 2020 election-related case filed against him in Washington, D.C.: presidential immunity.
+The former president's legal team on Thursday also employed a theory they have so far unsuccessfully used in an attempt to dismiss the special counsel's 2020 election-related case filed against him in Washington: presidential immunity.

 Trump's lawyers argued that much of the conduct described in the indictment occurred while he was still president, characterizing them as official acts that cannot be criminally charged.
 Trump "made this decision while he was still in office," they wrote of his movement of documents to Mar-a-Lago, "The alleged decision was an official act, and as such is subject to presidential immunity."